I like to write about DIY gardening and general homesteading tips. I hope to provide readers with ideas and inspiration.

 I'm not going to be able to give you an exact time of year or season.
 It's going to vary depending on where you live.
 What I can advise you to do though is read the back of your seed packets.
 Whenever it says to start the seeds indoors, add two weeks to it.
 Do this in order to have some very mature and healthy looking plants when customers come to look at them.

-(Example: The seed packet says to start your seeds four to six weeks before your last frost date.
-You will be starting yours six to eight weeks before your last frost date.)
+Let's say the seed packet says to start your seeds four to six weeks before your last frost date.
+This means you will need to start yours six to eight weeks before your last frost date.

 How to Start Your Seeds